Best Investments During Low Interest Rates

 We are currently living in a very strange banking era.
 Many international Central Banks are printing money and offering negative interest rates in hopes of stimulating their economies.
 All this strategy is really doing is stifling natural economic growth and delaying a possible financial correction.

 I’m not an expert in fiscal policies but I’ll try to explain one part of the negative interest rate issue.
 Government controlled Central Banks offer “we’ll pay you” cheap loans to private and commercial banks hoping they will re-lend the money to individuals and businesses.
 The problem is these private banks can’t find enough people to loan money to.
 The Central Banks money ends up sitting in the private banks virtual vaults due to the lack of borrowers while at the same time, Central Banks print even more money.

 And so the cycle continues.

-Negative interest rates are a last ditch effort to keep an economy afloat.
+Low or negative interest rates are a givernments last-ditch effort to keep an economy propped up.
 Very few governments can balance their own budgets so why they are involved in banking is beyond me.

-Enough fiscal boredom, let’s discuss what you really care about.
-What are the best investments to put your hard earned cash into?
+Enough fiscal narrative boredom, let’s discuss what you really care about.
+What are the best investments to put your hard-earned cash into?

 Remember in the early 2000’s when you could take a one-year fixed interest bond paying 5%?
 Those good old days are long gone.
 With the recent interest rate cut, people (myself included) are wondering what to do with their money.
 Long term saving account balances earning 1% are relatively safe, but inflation will chew up your cash like the Chewits monster chewed Chewits (that’s a lot of chewing).